I’m sure you’ve had an “Ah #!%@” moment – probably after messing something up…. Well our kids have them too.

-It is important to build trust with your children.
-If you say they won’t be punished for mistakes, then follow through.
+It is important to build trust with the children in your life.
+If you say they won’t be punished for mistakes, then follow through on that promise.
 If they ask you to keep something confidential and you agree to that, then uphold that commitment.
 When children trust you to provide a safe place for them, they will come to you with their problems.

 5. Fifth, a good “Ah #!%@” coach provides accountability – not rescue.

 It is important that you let your kids manage their own problems.
 Learning how to manage mistakes empowers kids to be responsible for their actions.
 It also builds powerful self-confidence and enhances self-esteem as they learn they can handle anything that comes their way.